This week’s star ingredient is the mighty maple syrup.

 Maple syrup is graded according to its density and translucency.
 In the United States, maple syrup is divided into two grades: Grade A and Grade B. Grade A typically has a milder flavor than Grade B, which is very dark and rich.

 In the United States, a syrup must be made almost entirely from maple sap to be labeled as “maple.”
 It consists primarily of sucrose and water, with small amounts of fructose and glucose.
 It also contains some potassium, calcium, zinc and manganese.
 6

 Scientists have found that maple syrup’s natural phenols – potentially beneficial antioxidant compounds – inhibit two carbohydrate-hydrolyzing enzymes that are relevant to type 2 diabetes.
 7

 This week’s recipe is “Pig in a Blanket” with Maple Caramel Sauce.
-The smoky pork sausage, rolled inside a fluffy pancake, dipped in warm maple syrup is a classic finger food favorite.
+The smoky plant-based sausage, rolled inside a fluffy pancake, dipped in warm maple syrup is a classic finger food favorite.
 The maple caramel sauce is a luxurious variation of traditional maple syrup.
-Its flavor is brightened by a pinch of salt, and given a silky texture by butter and gentle boiling.
+Its flavor is brightened by a pinch of salt, and gentle simmering.
 Serve dish with fresh fruit for a complete breakfast.
-Substitute chicken or soy breakfast sausage if one wishes.
-Water or nut milks can be substituted for milk.
-1/4 cup mashed banana can be substituted for an egg.
+Water can be substituted for plant-milk.

 Making pancake mix is easy, and allows for customization with one’s favorite whole grain flour.
 My favorite grain to use is khorasan, which gives pancakes a fluffy texture, and nutty flavor.
 Whole wheat pastry flour also works well and is widely available in bulk at health food stores.
 This week’s pancake recipe is an adaptation of Alton Brown‘s “Instant Pancake” recipe.